 Using Emotional Intelligence training to improve the effectiveness of your leaders

-Educating your management team about the meaning of EI isn't that hard.
-Developing them how to put it into practice, however, requires a more hands-on approach.
+Educating your management team about the meaning of EI isn’t that hard.
+Teaching them how to put it into practice, however, requires a more hands-on approach.
 Let’s drill down into the four core areas:

 This competency describes how well someone can recognise their own emotions, as well as how their feelings impact their own performance and their team’s output.